SakunikaMuthuni/AT_Digital/README.md

 # AT_Digital
-Landing Page using HTML, Tailwind CSS and JavaScript
+Landing Page using HTML, CSS and JavaScript